Standard Development Life Cycle

 Along with this goal, other types of testing need to be done.

-system, write a script that specifies possible weaknesses and see if system can handle it.
+for the system, write a script that specifies possible weaknesses and see if system can

 The script used here has, basic information.
 Scenario, Test data needed, expected results,